wp-plugins/iire-social-icons/readme.txt

 = 0.30 Make sure to deactivate and delete all prior versions! =
-* Added the following networks: Esty, Buzznet, Paypal, Reverbnation, Ebay, Mixx, Pure Volume, Design Float, 500px, Smugmug, GoeCaching, EVernote
+* Added the following networks: Esty, Buzznet, Paypal, Reverbnation, Ebay, Mixx, Pure Volume, Design Float, 500px, Smugmug, GoeCaching, Evernote
 * Added support for up to 5 custom folders using the grid layout
-* Add a Print icon and function
+* Added a Print icon and function
 * Changed the default icon size on reset to 64x64 for the widget
 * Changed the default icon size on reset to 32x32 for the shortcode
-* Updated the Widget/Shortcode Designer screenshots
+* Added additional detection of jQuery UI
-* Included the jQuery base javascript, CSS and image files
+* Included the jQuery UI base javascript, CSS and image files
 * Fixed issue when using plugin on a site that uses a SSL certificate.
-* Added additional detection of jQuery UI
+* Updated the Widget/Shortcode Designer screenshots
 * Updated readme.txt file